mad1982max/CrackYour1TI/React_HIGH.md

 # 47. Should I keep all component's state in Redux store?

-No. As usual - data from server, states that should be available on many places
+No. As usual - data from server or states that should be available in many places

 # 48. What is the proper way to access Redux store?

-**Connect with mapStateToProps, mapDispatchToProps** or **useSelector**
+Class components : **Connect with mapStateToProps, mapDispatchToProps** or FC : **useSelector**

 # 49. What is the purpose of the constants in Redux?